loris-fab/NWB_converter_AN/README.md

 ### Run pipeline inside a Jupyter Notebook

 You can also call the conversion function directly in a Jupyter Notebook without using the command line.
-Simply import the function `convert_data_to_nwb_pl` from your script and call it with the proper arguments:
+Simply import the function `convert_data_to_nwb_an` from your script and call it with the proper arguments:

 *for exemple for window:*
 ```python